Lower Dolpo Trek

 Lower Dolpo Trek Cost

 Lower Dolpo trek cost depends upon a few responsible factors.
-The most common factors are trekking duration, type of services you prefer and mode of transportation you use during the trip.
+The most common factors are trekking duration, the type of services you prefer, and the mode of transportation you use during the trip.

-Likewise, the number of guide and porter also matters more.
-Last but not the least, the cost of permits you need to visit a particular region is another important determiner to the overall cost of a trekking package.
+Likewise, the number of guides and porters also matters more.
+Last but not least, the cost of permits you need to visit a particular region is another important determinant of the overall cost of a Nepal trekking package.

-To know more about the appropriate cost of Lower Dolpo trek, you can contact us via available media.
-You can either make a phone call, send email, or use WhatsApp or online booking services as well.
+The estimated cost of the Lower Dolpo trek is USD 2700.
+To know more about the appropriate cost of the Lower Dolpo trek, you can contact us via available media.
+You can either make a phone call, send an email, or use WhatsApp or online booking services as well.

 Lower Dolpo Trek Map